Aphelele-Marwarwa/Aphelele-Marwarwa/README.md

 <h1 align="left">Hello World!!</h1>

 ###

-<p align="left">I'm Aphelele Marwarwa, a passionate individual currently on a journey of learning and growth in the exciting world of technology ! 💻</p>
+<p align="left">I'm Aphelele Marwarwa, a passionate and driven individual currently pursuing my Advanced Diploma in Information Technology.
+I thrive in the world of technology, constantly learning and growing to become a skilled software developer and data enthusiast. 💻</p>

 ###